Riverview, St. Louis

 Riverview is a neighborhood of St. Louis, Missouri.
 Riverview comprises the extreme northern section of the city, bounded by the Mississippi River to the east, the city limits to the west, and Chain of Rocks Road to the south, with the northern boundary lying a third of a mile north of I-270.
 The only major road running through the neighborhood is Riverview Drive.

 Demographics

-In 2020 Riverview's racial makeup was 69.8% black, 28.1% white, and 1.7% two or more races.
-0.4% of the population was of Hispanic or Latino origin.
+In 2020 Riverview's racial makeup was 69.8% Black, 28.1% White, and 1.7% two or more races.
+Hispanic or Latino residents of any race accounted for 0.4% of the population.